sciovir/algorithm/README.md

 ## Requirements
 In able to compile and run project, make sure `python3.10` or above is installed.
+You might need to install`poetry` and `poethepoet`, it will save your time.

 Clone repository by `git clone` to your local computer:
 ```shell script